JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 And the extension initializers aren't available as Kotlin constructors.

 > Currently, there are two exceptions.
 Starting with Kotlin 1.8.20, category members that are declared
-> in the same headers as the NSView class (from the AppKit framework) and UIView classes (from theUIKit framework) are
+> in the same headers as the NSView class (from the AppKit framework) and UIView classes (from the UIKit framework) are
 > imported as members of these classes.
 It means that you can override methods subclassing from NSView and UIView.
 >
 {type="note"}

-Kotlin extensions to "regular" Kotlin classes are imported to Swift and Objective-C as extensions and category members respectively.
+Kotlin extensions to "regular" Kotlin classes are imported to Swift and Objective-C as extensions and category members, respectively.
 Kotlin extensions to other types are treated as [top-level declarations](#top-level-functions-and-properties) with an additional receiver parameter.
 These types include: